Adri11n/simpletemp/README.md

 You need admin rights to run it.

-You might get a security warning don't worry it's because I compiled the source code without and cert.
+You might get a security warning don't worry it's because I compiled the source code without any cert.

 Simpletemp.python.zip could be run everywhere where a python interpreter is running (only windows and Linux are supported) and it contains simpletemp.py, config.json, configmaker.py and simpletempd.sh.